Gender Affirmation Toolkit For Vanderbilt Employees

 Confidentiality: EOA/HR/LGBTQI Life might need to share certain pieces of information that are disclosed to them on a strictly need-to-know basis to take steps to address potential sexual or gender-based harassment.
 The staff of EOA/HR/LGBTQI Life are trained to take any appropriate next steps sensitively and discretely.
 The Employee Assistance Program (EAP) is a confidential resource, and additional confidential resources are listed below.

 Names, Gender, and Pronouns: Individuals should be referred to by the names and pronouns with which they identify, both in communications to and about them (see above Terminology links for more information on pronouns).
-This is true regardless of whether an employee has requested or made any updates to their legal name, chosen name, or gender marker in University or external systems.
+This is true regardless of whether an employee has requested or made any updates to their name or gender marker in University or external systems.

 Legal Name: An employee may request that their legal name be updated in Vanderbilt systems by submitting proof of an updated Social Security card (or other legally sufficient documentation).
 Their personal information can be updated in Oracle Cloud under the Personal Information module within the About Me section of the Navigator.
 Please reference the quick guide.
 Upon request from the employee, the University will work to update aspects of an employee’s employment record to reflect a change in name or gender. *

-Chosen or Preferred Name: An employee may identify a chosen or preferred name to be added to University-wide systems and to be used along with their legal name.
+Name: An employee may identify a name to be added to University-wide systems and to be used along with their legal name.
 Personal information can be updated in Oracle Cloud under the Personal Information module within the About Me section of the Navigator.
 Please reference the quick guide.
-In many instances, but not all, the employee’s chosen or preferred name will be prioritized by those systems and used in lieu of the legal name.
-This means that an employee’s name will not be automatically updated to their “preferred name” in every University record. *
+In many instances, but not all, the employee’s name will be prioritized by those systems and used in lieu of the legal name.
+This means that an employee’s name will not be automatically updated in every University record. *

-Vanderbilt ID Card: The name listed on an employee’s Vanderbilt ID card may be changed to their chosen or preferred name.
+Vanderbilt ID Card: The name listed on an employee’s Vanderbilt ID card may be changed.
 Visit the Vanderbilt Card Services Office to request a new Vanderbilt ID card.
-Only chosen or preferred names in the Oracle cloud system can be used on a Vanderbilt ID.
+Only names in the Oracle cloud system can be used on a Vanderbilt ID.
 Please note, however, that Vanderbilt ID cards of licensed professionals whose positions require them to be licensed must use the name that is on the license. *

-Business Cards: An employee may request the use of their chosen name and/or pronouns on their business cards.
+Business Cards: An employee may request to edit the name and/or pronouns on their business cards.

 Gender Marker: Vanderbilt is currently working on a process for employees to change their gender markers in Oracle, with an anticipated date within calendar year 2021.
 Please check back for updates. *